hashicorp/nomad/website/source/docs/upgrade/upgrade-specific.html.md

 `registry_consul_addr=127.0.0.1:8500`.
 In Nomad 0.8 it will now appear exactly as specified: `registry.consul.addr=127.0.0.1:8500`.

+### Client APIs Unavailable on Older Nodes

+Because Nomad 0.8 uses a new RPC mechanism to route node-specific APIs like [`nomad alloc fs`](/docs/commands/alloc/fs.html) through servers to the node, 0.8 CLIs are incompatible using these commands on clients older than 0.8.

+To access these commands on older clients either continue to use a pre-0.8 version of the CLI, or upgrade all clients to 0.8.

 ## Nomad 0.6.0

 ### Default `advertise` address changes